badoo/pinba2/wiki/Configuration.md

 Port to listen for UDP packets on.<br>
 Default: 3002

+## pinba_log_level
+Logging level, one of: debug, info, notice, warn, error, crit, alert<br>
+Use 'debug' for debugging :)<br>
+Use 'warn' or 'error' for production, should be enough <br>

 ## pinba_default_history_time_sec
 Default aggregation time_window for all reports.
 This value is used if you use "default_history_time" as time window in report configuration.<br>
 Default: 60 (seconds)